Anastasia-Labs/smart-handles-offchain/example/README.md

 ### 5. Run the Monitoring Endpoint of CLI

-By monitoring the same instance of smart handles to which we just submitted a route request, the application can perform the route and collect its 1 ADA router fee.
+By monitoring the same instance of smart handles to which we just submitted a route request, the application can perform the route to Minswap V1 address and collect its 1 ADA router fee.

 ```sh
 node dist/cli.js monitor